kjelloh/advent_of_code_2021/README.md

 # day 19
 Pitfalls I fell into when solving this puzzle in C++17

-* Multidimensional std::array member in a Matric class could not be brace initialised!
+* Multidimensional std::array member in a Matrix class could not be brace initialised!
     * It has something to do with what this article "Nested Initializer Lists for Multidimensional Arrays" solves (https://christophercrouzet.com/blog/dev/nested-initializers)?
     * I have to come back to this Issue.
 But the bottom line is that I lost valuable time trying to get my code to compile...
     * The following code does NOT compile (however many curly braces I try to add in trial and error...)